 where xi, 1≤i≤k, are the reduced points of the executed global search iterations, zi, gi, 1≤i≤k, are the values of the scalar criterion and constraints of current optimization problem Fα,yx at these points, and li, 1≤i≤k, are the indices of global search iterations, in which the points xi, 1≤i≤k, were computed.

-The availability of the set Ωk from (15) allows reducing the results of all preceding computations zi, 1≤i≤k in the matrix Ak to the values of the next optimization problem Fα,yx from (9) without any repeated time-consuming computations of the values of wy from (1), i. e.
+The availability of the set Ωk from (15) allows reducing the results of all preceding computations zi, 1≤i≤k from the matrix Ak to the values of the next optimization problem Fα,yx from (9) without any repeated time-consuming computations of the values of wy from (1), i. e.

 wiα,Pzi,gi, 1≤i≤k, ∀α, P∈P (17)

-The reuse of the search information can provide a gradual decreasing of the amount of computations when solving every next optimization problem down to the execution of few iterations only to find the next effective decisions.
+The reuse of the search information can provide a gradual decreasing of the amount of computations when solving every next optimization problem down to the execution of few iterations only to find the next effective decision.

 Efficient solving the multistage multicriteria optimization problems with nonlinear constraints

-Within the framework of developed approach, the efficient method was applied for solving the global optimization problems the nonlinear constraints [11].
+Within the framework of developed approach, the efficient method was applied for solving the global optimization problems with the nonlinear constraints [11].
 The essence of the approach is the constructing of a problem with some aggregated unconstrained objective function, the solving of which leads to the solution of the initial problem (9) – more detailed description of the approach will be given below.

-Let us introduced a simpler notation for the reduced problems (9) as
+Let us introduced a simpler notation for the reduced problems (14) as